carlosperate/micropython-driver-workshop/workshop/part-2/README.md

 - Can you find a way in the I2C documentation to not send a stop bit before the read operation?

+Are you getting a letter?
+What's the hex value of that letter?